complyue/edh-early-history/Tour/Readme.md

 [Optimistic Locking](http://en.wikipedia.org/wiki/Optimistic_locking)
 elsewhere but the spirit is an upgraded version of **EAFP**.

-You get an implicit transaction in each of the following cases:
+In **Edh**, you get an implicit transaction in each of the following cases:

 - Attribute assignment